We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 - It needs to work with a range of lures

-- It should be sturdy, flexible, yet light enough to handle
+- It should be sturdy and flexible yet light enough to handle

-Regardless if you’re already an established bass enthusiast or your just looking to dip your toes into this exciting sport, we’ve put together a list of the best spinning rods for bass for a range of expertise and budgets.
-We hope this article helps you find the info you’ve been searching for, but please let us know in comments below if we’ve missed anything.
+Whether you’re already an established bass enthusiast or just looking to dip your toes into this exciting sport, we’ve compiled a list of the best spinning rods for Bass for a range of expertise and budgets.
+We hope this article helps you find the info you’ve been searching for, but please let us know in the comments below if we’ve missed anything.

 Shakespeare UglyStik GX2 Spinning Rod Review